boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 * The contract has been fully funded and `@custClose` or `@expiry` have not been called.
 * `mutual_close_signature` is a valid signature is a tuple `(contract-id, "zkChannels mutual close", cid, bal_cust, bal_merch)`, where `contract-id` is the address of the smart contract, and `context-string` is a [global default](1-setup.md#global-defaults) set to `"zkChannels mutual close"`.

+Once the `@mutualClose` operation has reached `required_confirmations`, the customer and merchant consider the channel closed and no longer need to monitor the contract.

 ## Unilateral Customer Close
 Unilateral customer closes are as specified in `TezosEscrowAgent`.